coderefinery/documentation/content/05-rtd-gitlab.md

 >
 > ### Step 2: Enable the project on [Read the Docs](https://readthedocs.org)
 >
-> **Import a project to Read the Docs by connecting to GitHub**
+> **Import a project to Read the Docs by connecting to GitLab**
 >
 > - Log into [Read the Docs](https://readthedocs.org) and visit your [dashboard](https://readthedocs.org/dashboard/)
 > - Click "Import a Project"
-> - Select "Connect to GitHub", and choose the word-count repository
+> - Select "Connect to GitLab", and choose the word-count repository (if you don't see this check your [connections](https://readthedocs.org/accounts/social/connections/)
-> - Rename the project to user-word-count (replacing "user" with your GitHub username: we need a unique project name)
+> - Rename the project to user-word-count (replacing "user" with your GitLab username: we need a unique project name)
 > - Click "Next"
 >
 > **Verify the result**